Defined Benefit (DB) Plan

 - An employee who owns (directly or indirectly) more than 5% of the business

-- An employee who owns (directly or indirectly) more than 1% of the business and whose annual compensation exceeds $150,000 (as indexed for 2018).
+- An employee who owns (directly or indirectly) more than 1% of the business and whose annual compensation exceeds $150,000.

 The Pension Benefit Guaranty Corporation (PBGC) is a federal corporation created by the Employee Retirement Income Security Act of 1974 (ERISA) to encourage the continuation and maintenance of defined benefit pension plans, provide timely and uninterrupted payment of pension benefits to participants and beneficiaries in plans covered by PBGC, and keep pension insurance premiums at the lowest level necessary to carry out the Corporation’s objectives.